 UConn students are prepared to jump into the professional world that surrounds our bustling Hartford Campus.
 They are talented, resilient and career-ready with necessary critical thinking, communication and innovation skills required to thrive in today’s global economy.

-The Center for Career Development welcomes employers to participate in Career Conversations, 3 career fairs and co-presentations for student professional development.
-UConn’s career services are connected throughout all campuses through the online system, Handshake, and offers opportunities for employers to post jobs and internships for all students and alums to view.
+Career services are active on all our regional campuses, especially at this urban campus located in the center of one of the nation’s most robust business communities.
+The Center for Career Development welcomes employers to participate in career fairs, recruiting events and presentations for student professional development.
+UConn’s career services are connected throughout all campuses through the online platform Handshake which offers opportunities for employers to post jobs and internships for all students and alumni to view.

 - 2000 undergrad students; 2250 Master level students